• Skip to primary navigation

 Ingredients

-Ingredients for collard greens
+Ingredients for Instant Pot Collard greens

-See the recipe card for ingredient details
+See the recipe card for details

 Instant Pot Collard Greens- Step-by-Step Instructions